Omaha Belt Line: Lines and properties

 Missouri Pacific's Omaha Belt Line included the main yard at Nicholas Street in North Omaha, the "Alley" switching district in Downtown Omaha, the "short belt" industrial area and the Westside Junction near 48th and Leavenworth streets.
 The Belt Line interchanged with several other roads including the Union Pacific, the Chicago and Northwestern Railway, the "Omaha Road" Railway and the Illinois Central.
 The Belt connected with the Missouri Pacific Railroad's original mainline at Westside Junction, as well as the newer mainline to Kansas City and St. Louis at Dahlman Ave. in South Omaha.
-The Missouri Pacific railroad also had branches into Lincoln, Wahoo and Nebraska City.
+The Missouri Pacific railroad also had branches in Lincoln, Wahoo and Nebraska City.